seemasanghavi22/Faster-R-CNN/README.md

 This folder stores the checkpoints of Train and AirPlane class for same domain (COCO-COCO, YTBB-YTBB) and transfer domain cases (COCO-YTBB, YTBB-COCO) for IoU=50% and 75%.
 ### Folder annotation files
 Set of files, which has COCO/YTBB dataset images with bounding box details
+### faster_rcnn_data_preprocessing.jpynb
+This was used to do data pre-processing for COCO and YTBB boundinng boxes csv files to create Annotation files required for Faster R-CNN.
 ### training, testing (bounding box) and evaluation (metrics) Jupyter Notebooks
 Set of jupyter notebooks created for same domain (COCO-COCO, YTBB-YTBB) and transfer domain (COCO-YTBB, YTBB-COCO) for: </br>
 Training the models - 4 Files </br>